Rey Bucanero: Los Infernales (1999–2001)

-Los Guerreros del Infierno
+Los Guerreros del Infierno (2001–2010)

-After the feud with El Satánico ended Bucanero and Guerrero moved on to a storyline feud with Negro Casas and El Hijo del Santo over the CMLL World Tag Team Championship.
-After a match with an inconclusive finish in October, Los Guerreros lost to Santo and Casas on November 2, 2011.
-In 2002, Guerrero and Bucanero regained their tag team title from Santo and Casas. defeating them on May 31 to become three-time champions.
-The team successfully defended their title against Damián 666 and Halloween of La Familia de Tijuana in July.
-Los Guerreros del Infierno then began feuding with Vampiro Canadiense and Shocker.
-Los Guerreros successfully defended their tag team championship against the duo but Bucanero lost his hair to Vampiro in a Luchas de Apuestas match in December.

-In 2003, they retained the championship against Vampiro and Lizmark, Jr. and Negro Casas and Perro Aguayo, Jr. but were defeated in December by the team of Shocker and the newly arrived L.A.
+Bucanero and Guerrero entered their next feud with Negro Casas and El Hijo del Santo over the CMLL World Tag Team Championship.
+After a match with an inconclusive finish in October, Los Guerreros lost to Santo and Casas on November 2, 2001.
+On May 31, 2002, Guerrero and Bucanero regained their tag team title from Santo and Casas, becoming three-time champions.
+Los Guerreros del Infierno then began feuding with Vampiro Canadiense and Shocker, whom they successfully defended their title against; however, Bucanero lost his hair to Vampiro in a Luchas de Apuestas in December.
+In 2003, they retained the championship against Vampiro and Lizmark Jr. and Casas and Perro Aguayo Jr., but were defeated in December by the team of Shocker and the newly arrived L.A.
 Park.
-Los Guerreros regained the tag team championship in early 2004, but Bucanero suffered a knee injury and was temporarily replaced by Black Warrior.
-Los Guerreros lost the tag team title to Atlantis and Blue Panther on June 25.
-Bucanero and new Los Guerreros member Olímpico challenged Atlantis and Panther for the tag team championship on the first Arena México show of 2005 but they lost when Olímpico injured his neck while attempting a dive.
+Los Guerreros regained the tag team championship in early 2004, but Bucanero suffered a knee injury and was temporarily replaced by Black Warrior; Los Guerreros lost the tag team title to Atlantis and Blue Panther on June 25.

-Bucanero and Olímpico teamed up to unsuccessfully challenge the visiting Hiroshi Tanahashi and Shinsuke Nakamura for the IWGP World Tag Team Championship.
-After Atlantis turned heel and joined the group, they became known as Los Guerreros de la Atlántida, it was teased that Bucanero would break up with Guerrero but Bucanero stayed with the group and Los Guerreros feuded with Perro Aguayo, Jr.'s Los Perros del Mal faction into 2006.
-At the end of April, he teamed with Tarzan Boy to win a double hair vs. hair match against Mr. Águila and Damián 666 in the main event of the 50.
-Aniversario de Arena México show.

-The following week, he teamed with Atlantis against Último Dragón and Keiji Mutoh but his team lost after Atlantis hit Rey Bucanero by accident.
-For the following weeks, Bucanero kept having trouble with his teammates and magazines hinted at a possible face turn.
-Later that month, Averno and Mephisto turned on him during an Arena México match.
-Shortly afterwards, Tarzan Boy and Guerrero turned on him as well, ripping his tights, signifying he was no longer a member of Los Guerreros.
+Bucanero and new Los Guerreros member Olímpico challenged Atlantis and Panther for the title at the first Arena México show of 2005, but lost when Olímpico injured his neck while attempting a dive.
+After Atlantis turned heel and joined the group, they became known as Los Guerreros de la Atlántida; it was teased that Bucanero would break up with Guerrero, but Bucanero stayed with the group and Los Guerreros feuded with Perro Aguayo Jr.'s Los Perros del Mal faction into 2006.
+At the end of April, he teamed with Tarzan Boy to win a double hair vs. hair match against Mr. Águila and Damián 666 in the main event of 50.
+Aniversario de Arena México.
+The following week, he and Atlantis lost to Último Dragón and Keiji Mutoh after Atlantis hit Bucanero by accident.
+In the following weeks, Bucanero kept having trouble with his teammates, and magazines hinted at a possible face turn.
+Later that month, Averno and Mephisto turned on him during a match, which Tarzan Boy and Guerrero also did shortly after, ripping his tights and signifying he was no longer a member of Los Guerreros.
 On July 14, he defeated Guerrero for his CMLL World Light Heavyweight Championship, ending Guerrero's three-and-a-half-year title reign.
-He later feuded with Kenzo Suzuki and Último Guerrero.
-In 2008 Bucanero participated in Total Nonstop Action Wrestling's World X Cup as a part of Team Mexico, who ended up winning the whole tournament.
-By early 2010 Bucanero returned to Los Guerreros del Atlantida.
+By early 2010, Bucanero returned to Los Guerreros del Atlantida.